-The French wealth tax does not generally apply to Flamel Shares if the U.S. Holder is a 'resident' of the United States for purposes of the U.S.-France tax treaty.
+The French wealth tax does not generally apply to Flamel Shares if the U.S. Holder is a 'resident' of the United States for purposes of the Treaty.
 It will be the case if the Flamel U.S. Holder does not own a substantial interest (participation substantielle).
-Pursuant to article 23 §2 of the tax treaty, "an individual is considered to have a substantial interest if he or she owns, alone or with related persons, directly or indirectly, shares, rights, or interests the total of which gives right to at least 25% of the corporate earnings".
+Pursuant to article 23 §2 of the reaty, "an individual is considered to have a substantial interest if he or she owns, alone or with related persons, directly or indirectly, shares, rights, or interests the total of which gives right to at least 25% of the corporate earnings".